 - Traction Alopecia – Very common disorder among young women and girls.
 It occurs when the hair is pulled too tight (usually in a ponytail).
 The hair is literally pulled out of the follicle, taking out the hair root and the bulb and destroying the hair shaft.

 - Androgenetic Alopecia – Also known as male-pattern baldness, but it occurs in both men and women.
-It can start after puberty in women and generally develops slowly over 15 to 30 years, increases with age and does not leave visible bald patches.
+It can start after puberty in women.
+It generally develops slowly over 15 to 30 years, increases with age and does not leave visible bald patches.

-- Postpartum Alopecia– Temporary hair loss experienced after Very little normal hair loss occurs during pregnancy, but the sudden and excessive shedding takes place from three to nine months after delivery.
+- Postpartum Alopecia– Temporary hair loss experienced after pregnancy.
+The sudden and excessive shedding takes place from three to nine months after delivery.
 The growth cycle generally returns to normal within a year after the baby is delivered.

-If you think you have a problem with alopecia, I highly recommend speaking with a medical professional that it is specialized in hair loss; do not leave this up to the care of your stylist as this is a medical condition that must be treated effectively
+If you think you have a problem with alopecia, we highly recommend speaking with a medical professional specialized in hair loss.
+Do not leave this up to the care of your stylist as this is a medical condition that must be treated effectively

 Has alopecia affected your lifestyle?
 Do you know someone with this hair disease?
-If so, let talk.
-Leave your comments at email@example.com[:es]
+If so, let’s talk.
+Leave your comments at [email protected]